BaoNguyen6742/uv-install-torch/README.md

 ## Install torch

 - `uv sync --extra cu124`
-    - This only installs torch, torchvision, torchaudio with CUDA
-- `uv add -r requirements.txt`
-    - This will install the requirements and it will also take the currents version of torch, torchvision, torchaudio into consideration.

 - If you still have some problem about torch, CUDA or the version of the package, try [clearing the cache](https://docs.astral.sh/uv/concepts/cache/#clearing-the-cache) by
     - `uv cache prune` (removes all unused cache)
     - `uv cache clean torch` (removes all cache entries for the `torch` package)
     - `uv cache clean` (removes all cache)

     Starting from `uv cache prune`, if it fix your problem then you don't need to do the other 2, if not then move on to the next one.
 - Run the command again from "Install torch".
 - If there are still more problems, just delete the `uv.lock` file and `.venv` folder and run the command again from `uv venv`

 ## Run your script